arunism/Image-Captioning/README.md

 You need not struggle with the entire program to manage and modify it to your will.
 It can be done easily by looking into `config.py` file alone.

-`Note:` In some cases there are limited options to choose from.
+`Note:` In some cases there are limited options available to choose from.

 ## Procedure